 How was the policy revised?

 As part of this process, an equality impact assessment (EIA) has been created to ensure that the policy does not discriminate against any disadvantaged or vulnerable people.
 If you would like a copy of the EIA 2020 contact Licensing

 Who was consulted?

-The list of statutory consultees who were consulted are:
+The list of statutory consultees consulted are below:

 - The Chief Officer of Police

 - The fire and rescue authority

 - The local council's Director of Public Health

 - Persons/bodies representative of premises licence holders